This post may contain affiliate links.

 10. Gucci Jackie Bag

 Originally meant to be a unisex handbag, Gucci’s Jackie Bag was designed in the Fifties and then relaunched by Gucci’s former creative director Tom Ford in 1999.
 In 2009, it was re-relaunched as the new Jackie by Frida Giannini, with all of its versions being instant sellouts.
 One of the best Gucci bags ever, its name comes from First Lady Jackie Kennedy, who carried it everywhere at any formal event.
-Pick yours from Farfetch!
+Pick yours from Gucci or Farfetch!

 11. Louis Vuitton Graffiti Bag